Nourwp/Dern-Support/README.md

 **Now, You're Ready to Launch!:**

-Navigate to your Laravel application's base URL in your browser (typically `http://localhost:8080`) to begin using the Ticket Support System.
+Navigate to your Laravel application's base URL in your browser (http://127.0.0.1:8000) to begin using the Ticket Support System.

 **Pro Tip: Customize Your System (Unleash Its Potential):**